Skip to content

 1. F1

-After a 41-year absence from the Formula One calendar, the teams will head to the Silver City in November for the first ever race on the brand-new Las Vegas Street Circuit.
+In November 2024, the teams will head to the Silver City in November for the second race on the Las Vegas Street Circuit.

-Winding its way past landmarks such as Caesars Palace and the Bellagio, the Las Vegas Grand Prix will take place at night on a fast-paced, 6.12km street circuit which incorporates a huge 1.9km flat-out section down the iconic Las Vegas Strip.
+Winding its way past landmarks such as Caesars Palace and the Bellagio, the Las Vegas Grand Prix will take place at night on a fast-paced, 3.8-mile street circuit which incorporates a huge 1.18-mile flat-out section down the iconic Las Vegas Strip.

 The counter-clockwise circuit boasts 17 corners taken at breakneck velocity, with average speeds expected to be similar to the Autodromo Nazionale Monza, nicknamed Formula One's Temple of Speed.

-The best overtaking opportunity is likely to be the heavy braking zone at the end of the 1.9km straight, turning into a tight left-hander before another short straight down Harmon Avenue.
+The best overtaking opportunity is likely to be the heavy braking zone at the end of the long straight, turning into a tight left-hander before another short straight down Harmon Avenue.

 The Las Vegas Street Circuit is located in the city of Las Vegas, Nevada, with the temporary street circuit incorporating the famous Strip and winding its way past iconic Vegas attractions such as Caesars Palace, the Bellagio and the Venetian.

-The Las Vegas Street Circuit is a 6.12km (3.80 miles) street circuit featuring 17 corners and a long, 1.9km (1.18 miles) flat-out section running straight down the famous Las Vegas Strip.
+The Las Vegas Street Circuit is a 3.8-mile (6.12km) street circuit featuring 17 corners and a long, 1.18-mile (1.9km) flat-out section running straight down the famous Las Vegas Strip.

-This is not the first time Formula One has held a Grand Prix in Las Vegas, though, with two races being staged in the city back in 1981 and 1982.
+The 2023 Grand Prix not the first Formula One Grand Prix in Las Vegas, though, with two races being staged in the city back in 1981 and 1982.

 On both occasions, the event was named the Caesars Palace Grand Prix.